zhangxiaoyuan/pythonStudy/README.md

 # pythonStudy

-This project is for python study.Make some notes and code.
+This project for python study.Note some notes and code.

-this is master main branch
+This is master branch